Research

 Bullying

-My research in this area investigated the individual characteristics of adults who are bullied in the workplace.
+Research in this area investigated the individual characteristics of adults who are bullied in the workplace.
 The cost to individuals and organisations was considered within the increase trend of work presenteeism.

 Medical Education